fenago/python-minicourses/MiniCourse_Weka/_Weka Machine Learning Mini-Course.md

 2. Load the data/diabetes.arff dataset.

-3. Click the “Classify” tab.
+3. Click the "Classify" tab.

-4. Click the “Choose” button.
+4. Click the "Choose" button.

 5 Top algorithms that you can use for classification include: